lgreco/comp-170-su25-week-06/README.md

 ## Code

-This assignment has TBDTBDTBDTBDTBDTBDTBDTBDTBDTBD tasks.
+This assignment will give you practice with reading data from files, performing basic numerical analysis, and applying simple text-based markup transformations.
+You will complete three tasks, each involving file input, processing, and output using Python.

 Write your code in file `week06.py`.
 The file comes with a bit of testing code.
 Do not modify the testing code.
 Write your methods *above* the testing code.
 If your methods are correct, running the testing code will show that you passed the tests.
 In addition to correct logic, your methods must have **one and only one** return statement each.
 Useful comments are required.

 ## Code requirements